-- 9.10.
-To develop specific design guidelines for the alteration, construction, renovation or refurbishment, relocation or removal of historic sites and structures within historic districts. - 10.11.
-To evaluate, and comment upon decisions of other public agencies affecting the physical development and appearance of scenic and historically significant sites and structures; - 11.12.
-To inform and educate the citizens of Lee County concerning the historic, architectural and archaeological heritage of Lee County by holding educational programs, seminars, and other similar presentations; - 12.13.
-To periodically review the Historic Ppreservation element of the Lee Plan and to recommend to the Local Planning Agency any appropriate amendments that are for the protection and continued use of historic sites and structures; - 13.14.
-To periodically review the Land Development Code, and to recommend to the Board of County Commissioners any appropriate amendments designed intended for the protection and continued use of historic sites and structures within historic districts or historic resources as defined in Chapter 22 of the Land Development Code; - 14.15.
-In the name of Lee County and with the consent of the Board of County-Commissioners, To apply for, solicit, receive, or expend any federal, state or private grant, gift, or bequest of any funding, property, or interest in property in furtherance of the purpose of historic preservation, with the consent of the Board of County Commissioners, on behalf of Lee County; - 16.
-To Aadvise the Board of County Commissioners on all matters related to historic preservation policy including the use, administration, and maintenance of County owned historic and scenic properties; - 15.17.
-To proposed and recommend to the Board of County Commissioners financial and technical incentive programs to further the objectives of historic preservation; and - 16.18.
-To undertake any other action or activity requested by the Board of County Commissioners necessary or appropriate to the implementation of its powers and duties or its implementation of the purpose of this administrative code.
+9.10.
+To develop specific design guidelines for the alteration, construction, renovation or refurbishment, relocation or removal of historic sites and structures within historic districts.
+10.11.
+To evaluate, and comment upon decisions of other public agencies affecting the physical development and appearance of scenic and historically significant sites and structures; 11.12.
+To inform and educate the citizens of Lee County concerning the historic, architectural and archaeological heritage of Lee County by holding educational programs, seminars, and other similar presentations; 12.13.
+To periodically review the Historic Pereservation element of the Lee Plan and to recommend to the Local Planning Agency any appropriate amendments that are for the protection and continued use of historic sites and structures; 13.14.
+To periodically review the Land Development Code, and to recommend to the Board of County Commissioners any appropriate amendments designed intended for the protection and continued use of historic sites and structures within historic districts or historic resources as defined in Chapter 22 of the Land Development Code; 14.15.
+In the name of Lee County and with the consent of the Board of County Commissioners, To apply for, solicit, receive, or expend any federal, state or private grant, gift, or bequest of any funding, property, or interest in property in furtherance of the purpose of historic preservation, with the consent of the Board of County Commissioners, on behalf of Lee County; To Aadvise the Board of County Commissioners on all matters related to historic preservation policy including the use, administration, and maintenance of County owned historic and scenic properties; 15.17.
+To proposed and recommend to the Board of County Commissioners financial and technical incentive programs to further the objectives of historic preservation; and \To undertake any other action or activity requested by the Board of County 16.18.